 The Star of David is a common symbol of the Jewish faith.
 The two interlocking triangles represent to tribes of Judah and Benjamin.
 It is believed that this was the symbol of the line of David, and the star was represented on David's shield, though this has not been proven.

 The Menorah is another common symbol of Judaism.
 A menorah is a nine-branched candelabrum, used in the celebration of Hanukkah.
-The menorah made its first appearance in the book of Exodus, when God revealed its design to Moses.
+The menorah made its first appearance in the book of Exodus when God revealed its design to Moses.
 The original menorah was made from a single piece of gold and had only seven branches.
 It was used as a light for the temple.

 Om or Aum

 The Om, or Aum, is a very important symbol of the Hindu religion.
 It is a mantra, uttered by many Hindus at the start of every day, and commonly written in the head of letters.

 The Wheel of Dharma

 The circle represents the perfection of the teachings of dharma.
-The spokes represent different teachings, rules or laws of Buddhism, depending on the number of spokes.
+The spokes represent different teachings, rules, or laws of Buddhism, depending on the number of spokes.
 The hub symbolizes discipline, and the rim mindfulness, or samadhi, which holds everything together.

-The double-edged sword represents the belief on a single God.
+The double-edged sword represents the belief of a single God.
 The Chakkar represents that God has no beginning or end.
-The two kirpans represent God's spiritual authority and his political power.
+The two kirpans represent God's spiritual authority and political power.
 The entire symbol is meant to represent God as a whole.

 The Yin and Yang

-The Yin an Yang is a commonly used symbol of Asian philosophy.
+The Yin and Yang is a commonly used symbol of Asian philosophy.
 It symbolizes perfect harmonic balance.
 Neither side can exist without the other, as in nature, there would not be light without dark, good without evil, male without female, etc.

 The Torii Gate

 The Torii Gate is a symbol of the Shito religion.
 The symbol of the Torii Gate represents the transition between our world and the world of the gods.
 A physical Torii Gate usually marks the entrance to a sacred Shinto shrine.
-By passing through the Torii Gate, you pass from the profane, to the sacred place.
+By passing through the Torii Gate, you pass from the profane to the sacred place.